andreasped/andreasped/README.md

 💻 Currently Studying for a Master's Degree in Computer Science at UiS *(2024-2026)*

 ### Languages
-JavaScript, Python, HTML, CSS, SQL and C#
+JavaScript, Python, HTML, CSS, SQL, C# and Go

 ### Operating Systems
 Windows, Linux and macOS